seamusrobertmurphy/land-eligibility-hazard-degradation-check-VM0047/README.md

+---
-# "[VM0047](https://verra.org/wp-content/uploads/2023/09/VM0047_ARR_v1.0-1.pdf): Eligibility, Hazards & Land Degradation Assessment"
+title: "[VM0047](https://verra.org/wp-content/uploads/2023/09/VM0047_ARR_v1.0-1.pdf): Eligibility, Hazards & Land Degradation Assessment"
-### author: "Murphy, S."
+author: "Murphy, S."
-### date: "2024-10-17"
+date: "2024-10-17"
+output:
+  html_document:
+    keep_md: TRUE
+    toc: TRUE
+    toc_float: TRUE
+---

 # Objective

-VM0047 is Verra's latest methodology for Afforestation, Reforestation, and Revegetation (ARR) projects to produce carbon credits, which incorporates dynamic performance benchmarks and remote sensing data to evaluate additionality and enhance carbon sequestration.
-The methodology incorporates dynamic performance benchmarks to assess project additionality whether the carbon sequestration activity would not have happened without the project's implementation.
-VM0047 emphasizes the use of remote sensing technologies, such as satellite imagery and geospatial data, to monitor project activities and verify carbon sequestration.
+VM0047 is Verra's latest methodology for Afforestation, Reforestation, and Revegetation (ARR) projects.
+The methodology incorporates dynamic performance benchmarks to assess project additionality, emphasizing the use of remote sensing technologies, such as satellite imagery and geospatial data, to monitor project activities, changes in land use and verify carbon sequestration.

-Under VM0047, two approaches are available for project implementation.
-Under the **census-based approach,** project activity must "occur within an area classified as non-forest for the past ten years with less than 10% percent pre-existing woody biomass cover,and/or occur in an area subject to continuous cropping, in ‘settlements”, or “other lands’” (p.
+Under VM0047's **census-based approach,** project activity must "occur within an area classified as non-forest for the past ten years with less than 10% percent pre-existing woody biomass cover,and/or occur in an area subject to continuous cropping, in ‘settlements”, or “other lands’” (p.
 9).
 The area-based approach has a straightforward applicability checklist, which requires only a 10-year historical land cover assessment for baseline calculations, not required for the initial applicability conditions.

-The following key objectives are informed to assess area eligibility and historical risks of a project site in the Binukid province of southern Philippines.
+The following workflow assesses area eligibility and historical deforestation risks of a project site in the Binukid province of southern Philippines.\

--   Assess land eligibility against VM0047 requirements,
--   Highlight additional GIS factors when analysing project sites
--   Assess historical prevalence of natural hazards and their future likelihood.

 # Project AOI